Networks

 Chairs:

 The Labour Network encompasses all aspects of work, labour relations and labour struggle in a global and long-term perspective, including the influence of these global developments on local cases, and vice versa.
-Besides class, other constituent elements, such as gender, ethnicity, religion, age and nationality, are believed to be indispensable for the historical analysis of work and workers in their broadest definition.

 Latin America

-• Lucas Poy | International Institute of Social History / Free University Amsterdam, NL
+• Lucas Poy | International Institute of Social History / Vrije Universiteit Amsterdam, NL

 Material and Consumer Culture